divx118/cifs/README.md

 ![Alt text](https://raw.github.com/divx118/screenshots/master/crosh.png?raw=true "Example running script")

 **NOTE:**
- * If you want to see the content of your shares in the chromeos Files app you need to mount them on top of a removable device (USB stick or SD card) ~/Downloads won't work in the Files app you don't see the content.
-It can only be seen in a Crosh window if mounted on top of ~/Downloads.

  * Currently supported are the following kernels and architecure:
    * Kernel: 3.8.11 Arch: x86_64
    * Kernel: 3.8.11 Arch: armhfp